 Claims Made by the U.S. Steelmakers

-U.S. steelmakers argue that they have made major investments in the shale boom, and importing shale and natural gas from outside nations would hurt the United States’ economy.
-More specifically, producing natural gas and steel domestically instead of importing would help the U.S. create thousands of new, high-paying jobs.
+U.S. steelmakers argue that they have made major investments in the shale boom, and importing shale and natural gas from foreign countries could hurt the United States’ economy.
+More specifically, producing natural gas and steel domestically instead of importing these products would help the U.S. create thousands of new, high-paying jobs.
 Loraine, Ohio and Mckeesport, Texas are two examples of cities that were negatively impacted by the alleged dumping of natural gas and oil pipe by India, Korea, Taiwan, Turkey, Ukraine, and Vietnam.
 The manufacturing plants in these cities saw massive layoffs and plant closings due to the unfair trading practices of the six nations named in the complaint.
 This caused U.S. steel makers to seek anti-dumping measures.

 Angered domestic manufacturers fought back against these unfair trading practices and sought sanctions against the six nations, with South Korea leading in the most outrageous trading practices.
 In July, the U.S. Commerce Department responded to the petitions from the U.S. based steelmakers and offered them their first sigh of relief.
 The U.S. Commerce Department agreed to impose a severe tariff on imported steel pipe from South Korea and eight other nations as an anti-dumping measure.
 From here, the complaint was then sent to the U.S. International Trade Commission (ITC) for review.
 The main argument presented by the U.S. Steel companies was that “domestic dumping had caused economic harm and/or threatened to do so.”
 After deliberating over the complaint, the ITC agreed that South Korea, India, Taiwan, Turkey, Ukraine, and Vietnam had engaged in domestic dumping that had already caused harm to the U.S. economy.
 Three other countries, the Philippines, Thailand and Saudi Arabia, were not sanctioned, as the ITC determined that they did not engage in distorting market prices or unfair trade actions.